radian-software/straight.el/README.md

 repaired automatically.
 But, I can write documentation faster than I can fix code, so here are tips in the meantime.

+When investigating an issue, consider turning on logging.
+You can set `straight-log` to non-nil at the start of your init-file, and then check `*straight-log*` to see detailed information about exactly what `straight.el` is doing to process package management operations.
+You can also see `*straight-process*` for exact process output for any subcommands executed.

 ### Why are my packages always/never rebuilding?

 So, the first thing you have to check is the value of